Blog / Outsourcing Foundations

 Key takeaways

-- Outsourcing starts with one workflow lane, not a vague request for extra help.
+• Start with one related group of repeatable tasks, not a vague request for extra help.

 Most outsourcing problems start before the hire.
 The founder wants relief, the assistant wants to help, and nobody has written down what good work looks like.
 Two weeks later, the owner is still answering every question in chat.

-Use these outsourcing foundations before you add a VA, offshore coordinator, agency assistant, or part-time operator.
-The goal is simple: move one repeatable lane off your desk without creating a second job managing the handoff.
+Use this guide before you add a VA, offshore coordinator, agency assistant, or part-time operator.
+Hand off one repeatable task group without turning the handoff into another job.

 Foundation checklist